What to see in and around Bulnes?

 Great return to the Picos de Europa

-A comprehensive tour with accommodation included in the Picos de Europa.
-Five days to get to know the spectacular landscapes of this national park in depth.
+A comprehensive tour with accommodation included through the Picos de Europa.
+Five days to get to know in depth the spectacular landscapes of this national park….

 The Funicular to Bulnes

 The quickest way to get to the Cabraliega town of Bulnes is by taking the funicular, operational…

 Cabrales cheese is one of the signs of identity and the ambassador par excellence of Asturias in the rest of the world. this cheese matures for two to five months in natural cavesInside there is a cool temperature and high humidity (relative humidity of 90% and a temperature of between 8º and 12º C.), and the smell of the cheese in an internal curing process always floods the environment.

 Although Bulnes is a very small village, it has some rural houses and in the nearby towns we also find hotels, apartments, hostels, hostels ... a wide variety of establishments to sleep in the Picos de Europa.
 In our link we offer offers and direct contact with the owners, without intermediaries or commissions.